LadyZeefa/Above-the-Clouds/README.md

 **Could not download x:**

-There may be an issue with the Mod Organizer 2 theme I have chosen for this list.
-You may need to download it manually.
-Link is [here.](https://www.nexusmods.com/starfield/mods/2820?tab=files&file_id=8292)

 Some Internet providers have difficulty accessing the servers which host the files comprising the list.
 Use a VPN (Virtual Private Network) with a terminus set to the United States.
 Free options include _ProtonVPN_ and _Cloudflare WARP._ If a download gets interrupted, delete all corrupt local copies before trying again.
+This does not mean you should nuke yor whole downloads folder!

 **Wabbajack could not find my game folder:**